testler/Sports-Analsys/README.md

 2. Navigate inside the "ligoSports directory"
 3. Run "(sudo) npm i" to install dependencies
 4. Create a .env file with 2 variables DB_PASSWORD and DB_USERNAME, this is to give this program access to your local MySQL database
 5. Run "node seed.js" this will generate the data in the database for the file.
-The database is Named "LigoAssement"
+The database is Named "SportsAnalsys"
 6. Run "node(or nodemon) server.js" to start the local server on port 8000

 ## Endpoints